formkiq/docs.formkiq.com/docs/platform/document_console.md

 ## Docker Image

-The FormKiQ Document Console is also available as a [docker image](https://hub.docker.com/repository/docker/formkiq/document-console) that can be used when [AWS CloudFront](https://aws.amazon.com/cloudfront) is not available.
+The FormKiQ Document Console is also available as a [docker image](https://hub.docker.com/repository/docker/formkiq/document-console) that can be used when [AWS CloudFront](https://aws.amazon.com/cloudfront) is not available, as with deployments into **AWS GovCloud (US) West**.

 To run the docker image collect the following CloudFormation outputs from your FormKiQ installation.